Fruithut/kaffikvern/README.md

-# "Kaffikvern"
+# "Kaffikvern" ☕

-Fetches coffee prices from norwegian vendors
+A small application for fetching and serving coffee prices from various norwegian vendors